 If you are visiting Bangor as a tourist, it's recommended that you inquire about the next public-tour opening schedule for the Thomas Hill Standpoint and plan your visit accordingly.

 Visiting this historical engineering wonder is a once-in-a-lifetime experience.

-You can view the famous haunted water tower and just stand and stare as all those Stephen King classics replay in your mind at that moment.
+You can view the famous haunted water tower and stand and stare as all those Stephen King classics replay in your mind at that moment.

-Fresh Local Produce at Bangor Farmer’s Market
+Shop at Bangor Farmers' Market